nus-cs2113-AY2122S1/tp/docs/team/apzh.md

 - **Enhancements implemented**:
   - General abstraction/skeleton of the TP program based on my IP program structure.
-  - Implemented the `Ui.java` class to handle the reading of user inputs into the terminal and the displaying of application related messages to the user after each command entered into the application.
+  - Implemented the `Ui.java` class to handle the reading of user inputs into the terminal and the displaying of application related messages such as the result of a command execution based on the user's input.
   - Implemented the `CommandParser.java` class to parse user input into the correct `Command` object.
     - Added feature to allow flags to be extracted out of the user input to be universally used across all `Command` objects to allow flexibility/modularity for each command to allow additional arguments to be added subsequently.